gdiasdlima/SimpleApi/README.md

-# SimpleApi
+# SimpleApi-CRUD
-# API crud in node with typescript
+-API crud in node with typescript
-# With clean architecture
+-With clean architecture
-# Principles of solid
+-Principles of solid
-# Design pattern
+-Design pattern
-# npm install